awsdocs/amazon-ecs-developer-guide/doc_source/task_execution_IAM_role.md

 # Amazon ECS Task Execution IAM Role<a name="task_execution_IAM_role"></a>

-The Amazon ECS container agent makes calls to the Amazon ECS API actions on your behalf, so it requires an IAM policy and role for the service to know that the agent belongs to you\.
-The following actions are covered by the `AmazonECSTaskExecutionRolePolicy` policy in the task execution role:
+The Amazon ECS container agent makes calls to the Amazon ECS API on your behalf, so it requires an IAM policy and role for the service to know that the agent belongs to you\.
+The following are the use cases for when the task execution IAM role is needed:
++ Your task uses the Fargate launch type and\.\.\.
-+ Calls to Amazon ECR to pull the container image
+  + is pulling a container image from Amazon ECR\.
-+ Calls to CloudWatch to store container application logs
+  + uses the awslogs log driver\.
++ Your tasks uses either the Fargate or EC2 launch type and\.\.\.
+  + is using private registry authentication\.
+For more information, see [Required IAM Permissions for Private Registry Authentication](#task-execution-private-auth)\.
+  + the task definition is referencing sensitive data using Secrets Manager secrets or AWS Systems Manager Parameter Store parameters\.
+For more information, see [Required IAM Permissions for Amazon ECS Secrets](#task-execution-secrets)\.

 **Note**
-The task execution role is supported by ECS Agent version 1\.16\.0 and later\.
+The task execution role is supported by Amazon ECS container agent version 1\.16\.0 and later\.

-If you want to use the private registry authentication for tasks feature, it requires you to add additional permissions as an inline policy to the task execution role\.
-For more information, see [Private Registry Authentication Required IAM Permissions](private-auth.md#private-auth-iam)\.

-For tasks that use the Fargate launch type, the task execution role is required to pull container images from Amazon ECR or to use the awslogs log driver, which is currently the only supported logging option for this launch type\.
-If you are using a public container image, for example a public image from Docker Hub, and are not using a logging configuration then the task execution role is not needed\.

-For tasks that use the EC2 launch type, the permissions granted by the task execution role are already granted by the container instance IAM role and thus the task execution role is not required unless you are using the private registry authentication for tasks feature\.
-For more information, see [Amazon ECS Container Instance IAM Role](instance_IAM_role.md)\.

 The `AmazonECSTaskExecutionRolePolicy` policy is shown below\.